ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 ![Test entity](ut-app-abc.png)

 ## Task 6 - Building the dialog
+New screens
 ![Dialog](wcs-dialog.png)

 ![](wcs-two-nodes.png)

 ### Defining Greetings node

-The first node, named Welcome, which is executed when conversation starts.
-As we have defined the **#greeting** intent, your first node will be to do something when Watson Conversation classifies the user input to be a greeting.
+The first node, named Welcome, is executed when conversation starts.
+As we have defined the **#greeting** intent, you want to add a new node to do something when Watson Conversation classifies the user input to be a greeting.
 So select the `welcome` node and click to the `Add node below` menu choice:
 ![](Add-greetings.png)